Wednesday, March 30th, 2022

 Nomi believes that charities like SpecialEffect have an important role to play in making leisure activities like video games more inclusive.
 “Lockdown has shown how important gaming can be in so many ways, including socialisation, quality of life and mental health.
 Its popularity is only going to increase, so there’s always going to be growing need for OT expertise if it’s going to be truly accessible to as many people with disabilities as possible.”

 The charity always works directly with people who need support, ensuring that the process is client-led throughout.
 Pre-pandemic the OTs worked in teams, travelling to visit people in their homes or care settings.
-That’s changed over lockdown though.
+That changed over lockdown though.

 Image: Hannah (top) and Liz from our StarGaze team on a remote support call working alongside a hospital team.

 The team have good reason to look forward.
-“It’s reassuring that SpecialEffect is an established charity,” said Liz from the StarGaze team “We’ve been around for fifteen years, we collaborate with some of the biggest names in our fields, and our teams have built up many years of expertise for new staff to draw on.”
+“It’s reassuring that SpecialEffect is an established charity,” said Liz from the StarGaze team “We’ve been around for over fifteen years, we collaborate with some of the biggest names in our fields, and our teams have built up many years of expertise for new staff to draw on.”

 That expertise extends to affording the therapists valuable time to give attention to details.
 “That’s all-important,” emphasised Liz.
 “A support call to setup an extra social media channel on a computer, a small tweak in the settings to make using it slightly easier or faster – we’re able to invest time and expertise in the small details that often make the world of difference to the person, their families and their support teams.”